-Our approach for deriving fully quantitative climate reconstructions from ecological data is borrowed from nearest living relative methods, commonly employed in terrestrial, Cenozoic climate reconstructions (Fauquette et al., 2007; Pross et al., 2012).
+Our approach for deriving fully quantitative climate reconstructions from ecological data is borrowed from nearest living relative methods, commonly employed in terrestrial, Cenozoic palaeoclimatic reconstructions (Fauquette et al., 2007; Pross et al., 2012).
 One major limitation to these methods is that the thermal preferences of taxa may have changed over time.
 More significantly, in the early Eocene, sea surface temperatures may have reached heights unknown in the modern world, and nearest living relative methods based on the modern are inherently unable to predict such elevated temperatures.
 This is especially true for taxa that inhabit the warmest part of the ocean today, e.g. coral reefs (Kleypas et al., 1999).
 Although coral reefs are threatened by warming sea surface temperatures today (Hoegh-Guldberg, 2011), it is conceivable that Eocene reef corals were adapted to a warmer climate.
 The fossil record indicates that reef development may have been stunted in the early Eocene, with few early Eocene coral reefs occurring in low latitudes (Zamagni et al., 2012).
 The absence of coral reefs in higher latitudes in the early Eocene could be due to requirements in irradiance, rather than temperature (Muir et al., 2015).
-Tropical temperatures predicted by the geochemical proxy record indicate hotter-than-modern tropical temperatures for the early Eocene (Fig. S2), suggesting that the modern climate range of coral reefs may underestimate the early Eocene thermal niche for coral reefs.
+Tropical temperatures predicted by the geochemical proxy record indicate hotter-than-modern tropical temperatures for the early Eocene (Fig. S2), suggesting that the modern climatic range of coral reefs may underestimate the early Eocene thermal limits for coral reefs.
 We have tried to account for that possibility by widening the temperature probability distribution for coral reefs, but the predicted temperatures for the reef and mangrove sites still lie below the temperatures indicated by the geochemical proxy record (Fig. 4, Fig. S2).

 Early Eocene climate

 The geochemical proxy record and ecological data indicate that the latitudinal SST gradient of the early Eocene climatic optimum was significantly shallower than the modern (Huber and Caballero, 2011), but beyond that, there is little agreement.
 Earlier, reconstructed early Eocene and EECO SST gradients range from 7–21°C (Table 1); a more recent reconstruction that includes terrestrial air and sea surface temperatures arrives at a gradient of ~13°C (Inglis et al., 2020).
-Our polar circle to equatorial gradient estimate is lower than most previous estimates at 7.8°C, although the 95% credible interval extends up to 13.7°C and thus overlaps earlier estimates based on shallow water proxies.
-The confirmation of a very flat gradient by both geochemical and ecological shallow water data indicates that inferred SST gradients based on tropical, shallow water and deep water samples (Cramwinckel et al., 2018; Evans et al., 2018) may overestimate the SST gradient of the early Eocene greenhouse world.
+Our median poles-to-equator gradient estimate is similar at 13.3°C, but notably shallower when taking the equator-to-polar-circle estimate, 5.8°C, as the geochemical proxy data suggest high temperatures up to latitudes of ~ 60&deg.
+Both geochemical and ecological shallow water data indicate that inferred SST gradients based on tropical, shallow water and deep water samples (Cramwinckel et al., 2018; Evans et al., 2018) may overestimate the SST gradient of the early Eocene greenhouse world.
+Likewise, palaeoclimatic simulations from General Circulation Models tend to estimate steeper gradients than most proxy records (Table 1; Pross et al., 2012; Lunt et al., 2021)